rfong/sustenance/not_too_sweet/basque_cheesecake.md

+IN PROGRESS; trying to find a way to make it less sweet

 most recipes suggest broiling the top; I don't do this any more since it usually catches on fire for me

 ### Adapted from [Okonomi kitchen](https://www.okonomikitchen.com/basque-cheesecake/)